diegum/bitset-iterator/README.md

     $ buck run test

+### Style checking

+You'll need [Cppcheck](http://cppcheck.sourceforge.net) in your machine.
+Make sure that no code change ain't committed without checking C++ coding style.

+    $ buck run lint

 ### Building the documentation

+You'll need [Doxygen](http://www.doxygen.nl) in your machine.
 Make sure that any revision to the code is backed by Doxygen-savvy comments.

-    $ doxygen docs/doxygen.cfg
+    $ buck run doc